-Integration between Project Server 2010 and Team Foundation Server 2010 is significant for organizations that want to bridge the gap between Project Management and Software Development (Feissinger 2010).
-This capability further strengthens Microsoft’s Application Lifecycle Management solution by enabling PMs and Development teams to work together more effectively (Channel 19 2010) while not getting distracted or overwhelmed by each other’s processes or data.
+Integration between Project Server 2010 and Team Foundation Server 2010 is significant for organizations that want to bridge the gap between PM and software development (Feissinger 2010).
+This capability further strengthens Microsoft’s ALM solution by enabling PMs and development teams to work together more effectively (Channel 19, 2010) while not getting distracted or overwhelmed by each other’s processes or data.
 It enables teams to work together more effectively by:

-Providing executives with insight into project portfolio execution, alignment with enterprise strategic objectives, and resource utilization, by leveraging the data stored in different systems.
+Providing executives with insight into project portfolio execution, alignment with enterprise strategic objectives, and resource utilizationby leveraging the data stored in different systems.

-Bridging the collaboration between the Project Management Office and Application Development by utilizing common information and agreed upon metrics to facilitate better coordination between teams using disparate methodologies, such as waterfall and agile.
+Bridging the collaboration between the PM office and application development by utilizing common information and agreed-on metrics to facilitate better coordination between teams using disparate methodologies, such as waterfall and agile.

-Enabling development and project management teams to use popular, easy to use tools such as Microsoft Project, Project Server, SharePoint, Office, and Visual Studio, to work better together to communicate Project Schedules and Product Backlogs.
+Enabling development and PM teams to use popular, easy-to-use tools such as Microsoft Project, Project Server, SharePoint, Office, and Visual Studio, to work better together to communicate project schedules and product backlogs.

-Integrating Application Lifecycle Management and Project Portfolio Management (PPM) improves visibility across the entire application development lifecycle, enabling project managers and developers to manage their work according to their own methodologies yet provide seamless connection with each other.
+Integrating ALM and PPM improves visibility across the entire application development lifecycle, enabling project managers and developers to manage their work according to their own methodologies yet have seamless connection with each other.

 Critical Success Factors

-Following are the CSFs that we have learned about for being an effective enterprise project manager using Microsoft Project Server:
+The CSFs for being an effective enterprise project manager using Microsoft Project Server are listed next.

-1. To provide accurate and timely reporting of project and portfolio results, a Project Management lifecycle is used to track projects through various stage gates of progress and final measurement of success.
+1. To provide accurate and timely reporting of project and portfolio results, a PM lifecycle is used to track projects through various stage gates of progress and final measurement of success.

-2. To better manage valuable resources, organizations need to move to enterprise project management which supports management of all resources through a centralized Resource Pool.
+2. To better manage valuable resources, organizations need to move to enterprise PM, which supports management of all resources through a centralized resource pool.

-3. To properly track labor, materials, and costs, three basic resource types (Work, Material, and Cost) need to be defined and updated for every project.
+3. To properly track labor, materials, and costs, three basic resource types (work, material, and cost) need to be defined and updated for every project.

-4. To implement successful Enterprise Project Management, sustainable collaborative strategies must be focused around three key factors (usability, impact, and organizational readiness).
+4. To implement successful EPM, sustainable collaborative strategies must be focused around three key factors: usability, impact, and organizational readiness.

-5. To Bridge the collaboration gap between the Project Management Office and Application Development teams, common information and agreed upon metrics are required.
+5. To bridge the collaboration gap between the PM office and application development teams, common information and agreed upon metrics are required.

 Fluent Project Management Using the Fluent UI: Introducing the Ribbon

-In this section, we will examine the new Fluent User Interface (UI) that Microsoft introduced with the release of Office 2010.
-In this new version of Office, all applications now share a common Ribbon interface, including all Office applications, Visio, Project, Project Server and SharePoint.
+In this section, we examine the new Fluent User Interface (UI) that Microsoft introduced with the release of Office 2010.
+In this new version of Office, all applications share a common Ribbon interface, including all Office applications, Visio, Project, Project Server, and SharePoint.

-Microsoft has completely revamped the Office Fluent User Interface or “Ribbon.”
-The new user interface design (Microsoft 2010) represents a dramatic departure from the overloaded menu and toolbar design model of previous releases.
-Project’s extensive capabilities are now organized into logical, easy to find groups that help you accomplish actions efficiently rather than searching for specific functions.
+Microsoft has completely revamped the Office Fluent UI, or ribbon.
+The new user interface design arepresents a dramatic departure from the overloaded menu and toolbar design model of previous releases.
+Project’s extensive capabilities are now organized into logical, easy-to-find groups that help you accomplish actions efficiently rather than searching for specific functions.

-These new capabilities are being driven by end-users’ need for a simple yet powerful project management solution.
-User feedback clearly indicated that people were encountering a great deal of difficulty finding, using, and understanding the vast feature set in Office.
+These new capabilities are being driven by end users’ need for a simple yet powerful PM solution.
+User feedback clearly indicated that people had great difficulty finding, using, and understanding the vast feature set in Office.

 Frontstage and Backstage to Create the Optimal Work Management Tool

-End-users were introduced to a whole new interface with the release of Project Desktop 2010 including the ribbon, the Quick Access Toolbar, and the built-in context menus.
+End users were introduced to a whole new interface with the release of Project Desktop 2010, including the ribbon, the Quick Access Toolbar, and the built-in context menus.
 Microsoft originally introduced the ribbon extensibility model in the 2007 Microsoft Office system as part of the Office Fluent UI.
-This was a new way to customize the user interface and create custom tabs and groups that were specific to users’ needs (Microsoft 2010).
+This was a new way to customize the user interface and create custom tabs and groups that were specific to users’ needs (Microsoft 2010a).